Online Learning Resources

 Video

-For Commerce course we have found that students prefer to be able to watch and/or download short video lectures (ideally no longer than 15 minutes in length).
-We either film in dedicated facilities, or faculty can use tools like Camtasia (PC and Mac) or ScreenFlow (Mac only) to create their own video.
-Streaming video is hosted through Ooyala (http://www.ooyala.com) and embedded into our LMS.
-Ooyala allows for detailed usage reports.
-Downloadable video is hosted on either iTunes U (http://itunes.depaul.edu) or on dedicated university servers.
+For Business course we have found that students prefer to be able to watch and/or download short video lectures (ideally no longer than 15 minutes in length).
+We either film in dedicated facilities, or faculty can use tools like Panopto (PC, Mac, iOS and Android), Camtasia (PC and Mac) or ScreenFlow (Mac only) to create their own video.
+Streaming video is hosted through Panopto (replacing Ooyala) here at DePaul.
+Panopto is a web-based tool that allows you to record, host, and share audio and video files.
+It is fully integrated with D2L.
+Both instructors and students have full access to Panopto.

 Videoconferencing